arnsteio/OpenSCAD-workshop-2018-02/02-3D-printing.md

 A better way is often to design models that don't need support, or make the required support yourself.

 ### Print head size

+0.4mm is the standard size of the printer in the library.
+That's fairly big, i.e. prints fairly fast.
+Print head size can matter when you design small details on your models - a 1.0mm thick wall, for example, will print no different than a 0.8mm thick wall.
+A 0.3mm thick wall will not print at all.

 ### Layer height